 - All Terrain Beast is just one of their lightweight wheelchairs.
 The ATB front casters are an awesome 12.5 inches.
 The BTX has interchangeable beach wheels.
 Check out this Youtube Videos, and see if one will work for you.
 BT-X

 - Terra Trek Outlook All Terrain Wheelchair

-- This versatile all terrain manual wheelchair is well designed for outdoor use.
+- This versatile all terrain manual wheelchair is well designed for outdoor use with years of user experiences.
 The key element is the larger front wheels.
-Reviews are good but youtube info is limited.
-Still, it's one of the few manual wheelchairs I've seen that may actually work well for trails.
+Reviews are good, but youtube info is pretty limited so if you use one, post some videos!
+It should work well for many trails.

 - Standing Wheelchair